Hot Plugging Resources

 Figure 12.
 The disk is added

-7. After some time, the console may show messages that a new disk has been attached (/dev/vdc).
-The new disk may not appear immediately, so please be patient.
+7. Scroll up and click on the Console tab.
+The standard out of the VNC console will show logs that a new disk has been attached (/dev/vdc).
+The new disk may not appear immediately, so please be patient

 03 image disk 006